-MRGC plans various events through out the year to open its doors to visitors and show appreciation to members.
+MRGC plans various events throughout the year to open its doors to visitors and show appreciation to members.

-3rd Saturday of every month starting at 10:30
+3rd Saturday of every month

 2.)
-Baker's Dozen is a game of steady hands and strategy as you shoot at 13 bowling pins at different distances which worth different points and you only have 12 shots.
+Baker's Dozen is a game of steady hands and strategy as you shoot at 13 bowling pins at different distances which are worth different points and you only have 12 shots.

 2nd Saturday of every month